sdb-cloud-ops/monitoring/README.md

 It will prompt for a new password.
 Enter this twice.
 Then view the contents of the file for input into the `htpasswd_contents:` section of the `main.jsonnet`

 #### Edit the environments/loki/main.jsonnet file
+Make sure to replace the items with comments beside the fields to values that are specific to your deployment.
 ```
 vim environments/loki/main.jsonnet
 ```